 There was a time when everyone believed that the sun and planets revolved around the earth.
 And then for a while they believed the planets went around the sun.
 They believed in black holes and worm holes, in inertia and the laws of physics.
 They looked for forces and particles, for numbers prime and a unifying force.
 They chipped away at the blocks hoping to find the cause.

 There was a time when everyone believed humans had to live eternal.
 They cured the plague, curbed the epidemic and saved every child.
-They studied the cells, the brain, the spleen, and believed 3-D printed organs would prolong living.
+They studied the cells, the brain, the spleen, and made 3-D printed organs to prolong life.
 They killed the chicken, enshrined the dolphin, poached the elephant and protected the walrus.
 They swayed to the whims of survivalistic fads, and held on to their science.

 There was a time when everyone believed.